Grow at Home - Broad Bean or Fava Beans•

 Pest and Diseases

-The most serious problem for the broad bean is black fly - Removing the growing tips when the pods are starting to mature will help to deter this problem.
+The most serious problem for the broad bean is black fly.
+Removing the growing tips when the pods are starting to mature will help to deter this problem.
+Other than that they are one of the easiest vegetables to grow.